RocketLeagueMapmaking/RL-docs/docs/essential/07_udk_editor.md

 ![alt text](~@images/UDK/essential/image230.png)

 * File - Contains what you would expect. **However, CTRL+S IS NOT SAVE.
 To save, you have to manually click Save.
-Save All will save any external packages you have also modified.
+Save All will save any external packages you have also modified (and can cause UDK to crash).
 Save Current Level is typically the best choice.**
 * Edit - Everything in this menu may also be found in the various toolbars.
 * View - **`Browser Windows > Content Browser` to open the Content Browser if you close it.** The options through the middle are reasonably self-explanatory.
 But, I would like to highlight the `New Viewport` and `Viewport Configuration` options at the bottom.
 These allow you to have multiple views open, which is a workflow that some people are more comfortable with. **To eliminate part of a split viewport, resize it to 0.**
 * Brush - These options are all found in section 11 of the GUI.
 They build geometry in the viewer.